Foreign relations of France: Jacques Chirac

-Chrirac's foreign policy featured continuity.
+Chirac's foreign policy featured continuity.
 His most prominent move was a break with Washington.
 Along with his friend Vladimir Putin of Russia, Hu Jintao of China, and Gerhard Schröder of Germany, Chirac emerged as a leading voice against the Iraq War of 2003.
 They opposed George W. Bush (U.S.) and Tony Blair (Britain) during the organisation and deployment of a "Coalition of the willing" to forcibly remove the government of Iraq controlled by the Ba'ath Party under the dictatorship of Saddam Hussein.
 Despite British and American pressure, Chirac threatened to veto a resolution in the UN Security Council that would authorise the use of military force to rid Iraq of alleged weapons of mass destruction.
 He rallied other governments to his position.
 "Iraq today does not represent an immediate threat that justifies an immediate war", Chirac said on 18 March 2003.
 Future Prime Minister Dominique de Villepin acquired much of his popularity for his speech against the war at the United Nations (UN).

 Nicolas Sarkozy

 Shortly after taking office, President Sarkozy began negotiations with Colombian president Álvaro Uribe and the left-wing guerrilla FARC, regarding the release of hostages held by the rebel group, especially Franco-Colombian politician Íngrid Betancourt.
 According to some sources, Sarkozy himself asked for Uribe to release FARC's "chancellor" Rodrigo Granda.
 Furthermore, he announced on 24 July 2007, that French and European representatives had obtained the extradition of the Bulgarian nurses detained in Libya to their country.
 In exchange, he signed with Gaddafi security, health care and immigration pacts – and a $230 million (168 million euros) MILAN antitank missile sale.
 The contract was the first made by Libya since 2004, and was negotiated with MBDA, a subsidiary of EADS.
 Another 128 million euros contract would have been signed, according to Tripoli, with EADS for a TETRA radio system.
 The Socialist Party (PS) and the Communist Party (PCF) criticized a "state affair" and a "barter" with a "Rogue state".
 The leader of the PS, François Hollande, requested the opening of a parliamentary investigation.

 On 8 June 2007, during the 33rd G8 summit in Heiligendamm, Sarkozy set a goal of reducing French CO_{2} emissions by 50% by 2050 in order to prevent global warming.
 He then pushed forward the important Socialist figure of Dominique Strauss-Kahn as European nominee to the International Monetary Fund (IMF).
 Critics alleged that Sarkozy proposed to nominate Strauss-Kahn as managing director of the IMF to deprive the Socialist Party of one of its more popular figures.

 Sarkozy normalised what had been strained relations with NATO.
 In 2009, France again was a fully integrated NATO member.
 François Hollande has continued the same policy.